googlearchive/PointerGestures/README.md

 ## Events

-All events are prefixed with **tk**, to be distinct from other gesture libraries.

 Included events are:
-- `tktap` - a pointer moves down and up quickly, preventable with `pointerup.preventTap`
+- `tap` - a pointer moves down and up quickly, preventable with `<pointerevent>.preventTap`
-- `tkhold` - a pointer is held down
+- `hold` - a pointer is held down
-- `tkholdpulse` - fires on an interval while the pointer is held down
+- `holdpulse` - fires on an interval while the pointer is held down
-- `tkrelease` - a held pointer is released
+- `release` - a held pointer is released

 ## Installation